Old Albany Post Road: Colonial era

-In 1669 the government of New Netherland designated a postal route between what would later be New York City and Albany, the colony's two most important cities at the time.
-It was little more than a narrow path in many places, following old trails used by the Wiccoppe and Wappinger tribes, who often carried the mail, starting two years later.
+According to the National Register of Historic Places nomination for the road, in 1669 the government of New Amsterdam designated a postal route between it and Fort Orange (today's New York City and Albany), the colony's two most important cities at the time.
+It was little more than a narrow path in many places, following old trails used by the Wiccopee band of the Wappinger tribe, who often carried the mail, starting two years later.
 The longest stretch included part of the current Old Albany Post Road.
-The colony eventually became the English Province of New York, and in 1703 its legislative body provided for the postal road to be a "public and common general highway" along the same route, starting in Kingsbridge and ending at a ferry landing in present-day Rensselaer.
+The colony eventually became the English Province of New York, and in 1703 its legislative body provided for the postal road to be a "public and common general highway" along the same route, starting in Kingsbridge in today's Bronx directly across from the northern tip of Manhattan, and ending at a ferry landing in present-day Rensselaer.
 That legislation authorized the road to be as much as four rods (66 ft) wide where necessary.
 It was called the Queen's Road at first, after then-Queen Anne, and later the King's Road when she was succeeded by George I and II.

 As it became the main route between the two cities, local commerce began to serve the long-distance travelers.
 Inns are recorded along the road as early as the 1730s, when it was first widened for military use.
 The best-known, John Warren's Tavern, was built in 1756 and remains in use today as the Bird and Bottle Inn restaurant at the junction with Indian Brook Road.

 The road received major improvements when the British Army realized it needed to improve defenses against the French to the north in New France (today's Quebec).
 In 1754, it was widened again and trees were cleared to allow the transport of troops and materiel in greater numbers.
 Milestones were first known to have been placed in 1763, sometime after Benjamin Franklin, who had advocated their use, was appointed the colonies' Joint Postmaster General.

 After the French and Indian War, it would be used against the British by George Washington's Continental Army during the Revolutionary War.
 He retreated to what was named Continental Village after the Battle of White Plains and the road remained fortified and defended throughout the war, used as a supply route, and often traveled by Washington and his officers.
 It was surveyed during the war and the first map published.
 Its milestone locations are not the extant ones.